3B,DH - LAD

 It's a routine day off for the veteran.
 Edwin Rios is filling in at third base in his absence opposite Antonio Senzatela.

-Justin Turner went 1-for-3 with a solo home run and a walk in the Dodgers 3-1 victory over the Braves in Game 6 of the NLCS on Saturday,
+Third baseman Justin Turner went 3-for-4 with a solo home run in the Dodgers 1-0 win over the Nationals on Friday.

 Nationals starter Joe Ross was dealing all afternoon, holding the Dodgers to just two hits, a pair of singles by Turner, through five innings.
 Walker Buehler was blanking the Nationals on the other side so both teams were locked in a 0-0 tie until Turner jacked his second home run of the year off Luis Avilan in the bottom of the sixth inning.
 The longest-tenured Dodger is off to an incredible start this season, slashing .414/.455/.724 with three doubles, two home runs, and eight RBI across 29 at-bats.